 The transfer and disclosure of data to recipients, order processors or third parties shall only take place within the framework of the legal basis (see 2.4 above) or if there is a more extensive legal obligation.
 Access to data for contractors was granted in strict compliance with Article 28 of the GDPR.
 Processing of data in a third country (outside the European Union (EU) or European Economic Area (EEA)) shall be carried out in accordance with Articles 44 to 50 of the GDPR.
-Processing takes place at a level of data protection that corresponds to the GDPR, in particular through guarantees given by contract processors, e.g. on the basis of an agreement between the EU and the USA in accordance with the US data protection shield (hereinafter also "Privacy Shield"), or on the basis of special contractual obligations (standard contractual clauses).
+Processing takes place at a level of data protection that corresponds to the GDPR, in particular through guarantees given by contract processors, e.g. on the basis of special contractual obligations (standard contractual clauses).

 "Cookies" are small files that are stored on the user's computer with different information.
 They serve to establish the identity of the user and his device as well as to secure information provided by the user during the stay.
 In addition to temporary cookies ("session cookies", e.g. the contents of a shopping basket), which are deleted after leaving the web pages and closing the browser.
 Permanent cookies (e.g. last login, viewed websites) are not deleted after leaving the websites.
 In the case of so-called "Third-Party-Cookies" the cookies do not originate from the person responsible, but from a third party.